gromacs/gromacs/docs/dev-manual/reportstyle.rst

 not be considered as *real*, or at the minimum it will be much harder to analyse to find the actual issue.

-If your inputs are sensitive, then it is possible to create private Redmine issues so that the developer team can have access to solve the problem, while preventing widespread visibility on the internet.
+If your inputs are sensitive, then it is possible to create private `issues`_ so that the developer team can have access to solve the problem, while preventing widespread visibility on the internet.